fhgd/LoopyPlot/README.md

 Short Demo
 -----------

-The following basic steps are shown by means of the nice lissajous curves:
+The following basic steps are shown by means of the nice lissajous example:

 * Configure the function arguments either with constant values or loops
 * Run the nested loops